General2096/Sprinboard/README.md

 2. In September 2021, El Salvador announed it would adopt Bitcoin as a legal tender.
 3. In September 2021, China banned the exchange and trade of all cryptocurrency.

-Using machine learning, can the price of Bitcoin be predicted with some accuracy, if so, can a financial strategy be formed to assess the investment incentive and duration on the coin?
+With this constant noise and change in Bitcoin today, can a the price of Bitcoin be predicted with some accuracy, if so, can a financial strategy be formed to assess the investment incentive and duration on the coin and individual?

 ## Data Wrangling
 Bitcoin's historical price can be found through varying degrees on multiple locations.
 I chose to use yahoo finance as it obtained a massive history of the coin dating back to September of 2014 from the following link.
 The date range has to be manually set before it can be retrieved.